jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 6.44589e-05 | Speed limit (70km/h) (4) |
 | 3.86881e-05 | Speed limit (50km/h) (2) |

-For the 2nd image, Expected label is Right-of-way at the next intersection (11), correct label predicted with very high probability 0.998
+For the 2nd image, the expected label is Right-of-way at the next intersection (11), and the correct label predicted with very high probability 0.998

 ![alt text][test11-predictions]